Makeup-Safe Oil Control

 The Golden Rule: Press, Don't Rub

 This cannot be emphasized enough.
 Rubbing creates friction, and friction is what destroys makeup.
-Pressing allows the blotting paper to absorb oil through capillary action—without disturbing the layers beneath.
+Pressing allows the blotting paper to absorb oil through capillary action without disturbing foundation, concealer, powder, blush, or the sunscreen layer beneath.

 Think of it like a sponge, not a washcloth.
 You press a sponge to absorb a spill—you don't scrub with it.